Learn how to create your optimum custody schedule and how Alimentor can support your planning habits.

 One advantage of the 2-2-5-5 schedule is having your child(ren) consistent days of the week, that is, you will always have Mondays and Tuesdays or Wednesdays and Thursdays, for example, which allow you to schedule particular lessons or events for consistent days that they are with you.
 The disadvantage is a relatively short time period between transition, so it may be more practical with younger children unless your tweens and teens don’t mind the shuttling around part very much.

-Now it is time to model your schedule to see how it aligns with your preferences and existing obligations.
-This will also let you check the timeshare that you will be spending with your children as this percentage will have a major impact on child support.
+This step explains how to model your parenting schedule to see how it aligns with your preferences and existing obligations.
+It will also help you calculate the custodial timeshare percentage, which plays a significant role in determining child support.

-Use multiple recurring events to create complex visitation schedules.
+Use recurring events to create a regular visitation schedule for one parent.

-Keep changing recurrence settings until you are satisfied with the resulting dates and timeshare percentage.
-Be sure that your decisions have the best possible impact on your children's well‑being.
+Adjust the recurrence settings until you’re satisfied with the resulting dates and timeshare percentage.
+Ensure that your decisions positively impact your children’s well-being.

-In addition to the normal schedule, you should also consider how holidays, vacations, and other days off from school will work.
-This can all be part of your Parenting Agreement.
-Often, co‑parents alternate holidays and days off from school annually or, and this is the important part, in the way that best works for them and their child(ren).
-The key, again, is a plan that is workable and keeps conflict low(er).
+In addition to the regular schedule, consider how holidays, vacations, and other school breaks will fit into your plan.
+These details should be part of your Parenting Agreement.
+Co‑parents often alternate holidays and school breaks annually or find an arrangement that works best for them and their children.
+The key is to develop a plan that minimizes conflict and works for everyone involved.

-When editing individual planned visitations, always check how these changes affect your timeshare percentage.
+When editing individual visitations, always check how these changes affect your overall timeshare percentage.

-The percentages are shown in two sections of the report: “Calendar” and “Summary”.
+These percentages are displayed in two sections of the report: “Calendar” and “Summary”.

-To successfully implement your modeled custody schedule it should be shared and thoroughly discussed with the other parent and, if necessary, with other caregivers, such as grandparents.
+To successfully implement a co-parenting custody schedule, it’s essential to share and discuss it thoroughly with the other parent and, if necessary, with other caregivers.

-To let you document and control the gap between your agreed custody schedule and reality, each Alimentor record can store information about both planned and actual visitation dates and hours.
+To help you document and manage any discrepancies between the agreed-upon custody schedule and what actually occurs, Alimentor allows each record to store both the planned and actual visitation dates and times.